 The Food Pantry provides food for those unemployed or who have fallen through the cracks.
 Last year, we served 39,949 meals and filled over 4,400 grocery bags.

 Various services are available to aid our community members in crisis.
-We assist them in preventing utility shut-offs and provide them with food, clothing, furniture, and holiday assistance (food, clothing, and toys).
+We assist them with water utility assistance through the Dollar Energy Fund, as well as provide them with food and holiday assistance (food, clothing, and toys).
 Through our Citadel, we use volunteers to assist in stocking our pantry, sorting clothing, packing food, and collecting clothing and toys, as well as aiding in distribution.